Request a Last Will & Testament Consultation

 If you do not have a Last Will & Testament, the state of New York will determine how the division of your property will be handled — without knowing anything about you, your interests, or your circumstances.
 This is known as the Laws of Intestacy.

-At Genser Cona Elder Law, we’re proud to be ranked the #1 Elder Law Firm on Long Island for 7 consecutive years by Long Island Business News.
-We offer a holistic approach to Elder Law and Estate PLanning by focusing on legal matters as well as family dynamics, practical matters, and caregiver issues.
+At Genser Cona Elder Law, we’re proud to have been ranked the #1 Elder Law Firm on Long Island for 8 consecutive years by Long Island Business News.
+We offer a holistic approach to Elder Law and Estate Planning by focusing on legal matters as well as family dynamics, practical matters, and caregiver issues.

 We'll help you plan for the future you envision by creating a comprehensive Last Will & Testament so you can rest a bit easier knowing the future is secure.